dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

  🚀 You will need to run the `mongod &` process, which your node app will connect to.
 This is a background server process.

-There is a commmandline client you can use to connect to the database: `mongo`.
+There is a commmandline client we'll use to connect to the database: `mongo`.
 You can also play around with a more graphical client [robomongo](https://robomongo.org/).

-🚀  Below are some commands we can run to create some petitions.
+🚀  Below are some commands to run in the mongo client to create some petitions.
 ```bash
 # mongoshell is a commandline interface to your local mongo db